jwaterson/Object-Oriented-Programming-Feefo/README.md

 ### Standardizing Job Titles process ###

-Provided with a list of ideal (standardized) job titles, create a class that implements a process that returns the best match when provided with an input string.

-Concretely, given a standardized job titles list of "Architect", "Software engineer", "Quantity surveyor", and "Accountant", write a process that returns the standardized result for the input
+Given a standardized job titles list of "Architect", "Software engineer", "Quantity surveyor", and "Accountant", write a process that returns the standardized result for the input based upon which of the titles best matches it.

 | input              |     | standardized        |
 |--------------------|-----|---------------------|